-- 6. The factor that must as a minimum exist before it can be said that a reasonable hypothesis has been raised connecting concussion or death from concussion with the circumstances of a person's relevant service is: - (a) experiencing a significant force from a specified event at the time of the clinical onset of concussion; or - (b) inability to obtain appropriate clinical management for concussion.
+- 6. The factor that must exist before it can be said that, on the balance of probabilities, concussion or death from concussion is connected with the circumstances of a person's relevant service is: - (a) experiencing a significant force from a specified event at the time of the clinical onset of concussion; or - (b) inability to obtain appropriate clinical management for concussion.